ThePrimeagen/fem-algos/lessons/01-introduction/A-intro.md

 ---
-title: "TS, Go, And Rust"
+title: "The Last Algorithms Class You Need"
-description: "The polyglot programming experience."
+description: "The greatest experience by the greatest live coder ever"
 ---

-## Welcome!
+## I am back
-Much excite!
+And I am going to whiteboard so hard.

 <br/>
 <br/>